jiamiwen/jiamiwen.github.io/_pages/about.md

   <p>
     My research interests lie in the areas of information security, cryptography, and privacy-preserving technologies.
-    Here are outputs that I am the main contributor, also as First Author or (Co-)Corresponding Author✉️.
+    Here are outputs that I am the main contributor, either as First Author or (Co-)Corresponding Author✉️.
     For others, please refer to
     <a href="https://scholar.google.com/citations?user=IoWa4fYAAAAJ">Google Scholar</a>
     and